-The fair value of performance rights granted was calculated using the Monte-Carlo pricing model utilising the following inputs:
+The fair value of performance rights granted was calculated using the Monte-Carlo pricing model utilising the following inputs (6):

-Note 2018 2017
+Note 2019 2018

-- Exercise price 1 \$0.0 \$0.0
+- Exercise price 1 - \$0.0

-- Share Price at 30 June 2 \$0.091 \$0.079
+- Share Price at 30 June 2 - \$0.091

-- Exercise Date 30 June 2020 30 June 2019
+- Exercise Date - 30 June 2020

-- Expiry date 30 June 2021 30 June 2020
+- Expiry date - 30 June 2021

-- Expiry Period 4 years 4 years
+- Expiry Period - 4 years

-Expected share price volatility 3 75% 60%
+Expected share price volatility 3 - 75%

-- Risk free interest rate 4 2% 1.78%
+- Risk free interest rate 4 - 2%

-- Dividend yield 5 0% 0%
+- Dividend yield 5 - 0%

-- Fair value at grant date \$0.0473 \$0.05934
+Fair value at grant date - \$0.0473

-1. In substance, the performance right is an option with a zero exercise price.

-2. The underlying share price for FY18 (FY17) is based on the price of the security on the ASX on 30 June 2018 (30 June 2017).

-3. The recent volatility of the share price of Blue Energy was calculated using Hoadley's volatility calculator, using data extracted from Bloomberg.

-4. The risk free rate is the Commonwealth Government securities rate with a maturity date approximating that of the expiration period of the options.
-(Source: Reserve Bank of Australia)

-The Company's best estimate of dividend yield, representing a discount to long-term dividend policy to reflect build up of dividend payout over the life of the performance rights.

-6. All assumptions above, and the corresponding data in the table, have been consistently applied to the rights granted in both periods.
+- 1. In substance, the performance right is an option with a zero exercise price. - 2.
+The underlying share price for FY19 (FY18) is based on the price of the security on the ASX on 30 June 2019 (30 June 2018). - 3.
+The recent volatility of the share price of Blue Energy was calculated using Hoadley's volatility calculator, using data extracted from Bloomberg. - 4.
+The risk free rate is the Commonwealth Government securities rate with a maturity date approximating that of the expiration period of the options.
+(Source: Reserve Bank of Australia) - 5.
+The Company's best estimate of dividend yield, representing a discount to long-term dividend policy to reflect build up of dividend payout over the life of the performance rights. - 6.
+All assumptions above, and the corresponding data in the table, have been consistently applied to the rights granted in both periods.